alefranz/MELT/README.md

 This project supports all currently supported versions of .NET and ASP.NET Core, [including full framework](samples/2.1/SampleWebApplication2_1.IntegrationTests/).
 Please refer to the documentation for examples and compatibility details.

-> If you are upgrading to version 0.5, you can _optionally_ migrate to the new syntax.
+> If you are upgrading from version 0.4 or below, you can _optionally_ migrate to the new syntax.
 See [Upgrade from 0.4 and below](#upgrade-from-04-and-below) for more info.
+>
+> If you are upgrading from version 0.6, you can _optionally_ migrate to the new accessors for getting all scopes.
+See [Upgrade from 0.6](#upgrade-from-06) for more info.

 <!-- omit in toc -->
 ## Index